 To help make sure that you receive proper emergency treatment for diabetic ketoacidosis if you are away from home, wear a medical identification necklace or bracelet that identifies you as a diabetic.
 This will help emergency personnel to recognize your problem quickly if you are among strangers and you are too sick to speak for yourself.

-When you are in the hospital, your diabetic ketoacidosis will be treated with insulin to lower your blood glucose level.
-You will also receive a large volume of fluids intravenously (through a vein).
-Your blood glucose and acid levels will be monitored frequently, and you will be given potassium supplements to restore your body's supply of this essential mineral.
-Until your blood chemistry returns to normal, your vital signs (temperature, pulse, respirations, blood pressure) and urine output will be monitored.
+Diabetic ketoacidosis requires treatment in a hospital, often in the intensive care unit.
+You will receive a large volume of fluids intravenously (through a vein) and insulin to lower your blood sugar and to correct the acidosis.
+Your blood sugar and acid levels will be monitored frequently, and you will be given potassium supplements to restore your body's supply of this essential mineral.
+Until your blood chemistry returns to normal, your vital signs (temperature, pulse, respirations, blood pressure) and urine output will be monitored closely.
 If an infection has triggered your episode of ketoacidosis, antibiotics or other medications will be used to treat the infection.

 When To Call a Professional

-With proper treatment, more than 95 percent of patients recover from diabetic ketoacidosis.
+With prompt treatment, more than 95 percent of patients recover from diabetic ketoacidosis.

 National Institute of Diabetes and Digestive and Kidney Diseases

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.